|

 credit.

-If the RMLO has already satisfied 20 hours of NMLS approved education in any state
+If the RMLO has already satisfied 20 hours of NMLS approved PE education previously, you do not have to take the hours again.

 Step 3 - Register for the NMLS National Exam